 He was still laughing as I left the room.

 I arrived at the 3rd floor limping a little bit and nursing my wrist.
 It took me several minutes to catch my breath, but I looked around and I must say that I couldn’t find a single book.
 In fact, I found nothing but awards given to Donald Trump from various sources.
-They included every Boy Scout badge ever conceived as well as a few I didn’t recognize; “Trophy Wife” and “Ocasio Ownage” were new to me at any rate.
+They included every Boy Scout badge ever conceived as well as a few I didn’t recognize; “Trophy Wife” and “Ocasio Ownage” seemed new.
 I also noticed an Emy, Three Oscars, and the entire array for Country Music Awards from the last three years.
 Every wall was plastered with honorary doctorates on display from what seemed to be every college in the country.

 “Price of accreditation.”
 Another young man came walking up to me.
 “If them damned professors want to keep dumbing our kids down, the least they can do is send a few coolaids down Donald’s way.
 Each of his kids has quite a collection too.”